aboglioli/atlas/README.md

 3. Run the following query `r.db('atlas').table('Users').filter({email: '{YOUR_USER_EMAIL}'}).update({status: 'active', scope: ['admin']});` (don't forget to replace `{YOUR_USER_EMAIL}` with the email address of the account you created)

 ## TODO
-- Don't use decorators because babel is not supporting them anymore.
+- Don't use decorators because babel is not supporting them anymore (only through a plugin).
+-

 ## Contacts
 Comments, suggestions, doubts, flames, /dev/random, etc...